Experts find earthquake did not cause structural damages to buildings surveyed in Assam | Science-Environment

 He urged all to act responsibly in dealing with this natural calamity and strongly discouraged spreading panic, which has already been notified as a criminal offence under Section 54 of the National Disaster Management Act 2005.

-The entire North East falls under Zone V (five) of the seismic zone which is characterised as a 'very severe intensity zone'.
+The entire North East falls under Zone V (five) of the seismic zone which is characterized as 'very severe intensity zone'.

 The norms stipulate that structures should be planned to ensure that in minor earthquakes there is no damage, in moderate earthquakes, there should be no structural damage, other than cracking and damage to non-structural components.